arildrotmo/Fast-WordPress-Embeds/readme.txt

 1. Upload the zip-file and unzip it in the /wp-content/plugins/ directory
 2. Activate the plugin through the "Plugins" menu in WordPress
 3. Go to Settings -> Fast WordPress Embeds and enable the video embeds you want to load fast.

-This section describes how to install the plugin and get it working.

-e.g.

-1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Place `<?php do_action('plugin_name_hook'); ?>` in your templates

 == Frequently Asked Questions ==